GSA/open.usa.gov/pages/nap/nap-4.md

 >
 > **Measurable Metrics** - *How can we quantify, verify, monitor, and report progress?
 Work should be completed by June 2019.
 Timelines encouraged.*

 ### U.S. National Action Plan 4.0 DRAFT Framework

+See [all submitted commitments, goals, and feedback](https://github.com/GSA/participate-nap4/issues) on GitHub or [submit your own](https://github.com/GSA/participate-nap4/issues/new).

 * [Bureaucracy Busting](https://github.com/GSA/participate-nap4/issues/4)
     * [Blockchain: Next-Gen Reporting to Reduce Agency Reporting Burden](https://github.com/GSA/participate-nap4/issues/1)